sreejithag/battery-charging-limiter-linux/README.md

 `eg: ./limit.sh 60`

+*Will prompt to enter the password since it needs sudo permission*

 Will set the battery threshold to 60% so even if the laptop is plugged in it won't charge beyond 60% helps to protect the battery health.

-Tested in Asus laptop with AMD Ryzen 3500U running Linux mint 20 Linux Kernal  5.8.0-25-generic
+>Tested in Asus laptop with AMD Ryzen 3500U running Linux mint 20 Linux Kernal  5.8.0-25-generic